SRB l ENG l DEU

 Source: Chamber of Commerce of Zajecar and Bor administrative districts

-Looking back five years, in the period from 2017 to 2021, the total export of the region of Eastern Serbia has tripled.
-Compared to 2017, when it amounted to slightly more than 428 million euros, it increased to 1.37 billion euros in 2021.
+Looking back, in the period from 2017 to 2023, the total export of the region of Eastern Serbia has increased drastically.
+Compared to 2017, when it amounted to slightly more than 428 million euros, it increased to 2.1 billion euros in 2023.

 The increase in export is significantly higher compared to the growth of export of the Republic of Serbia.